Italians vote for mayors of Rome, Milan, other key cities

 Salvini and Meloni, while officially right-wing allies, have been warily sizing each other up, since both have ambitions to be Italian premier.
 A parliamentary election is due in early 2023, but both leaders have been pressing to vote sooner.

 The 5-Star Movement, currently Parliament’s largest party, has suffered internal bickering.
-Its newly elected leader, former Premier Giuseppe Conte, who has been trying to heal the divisions, heavily backed Raggi and rebuffed overtures by the Democrat Party to throw its backing being the Democrat running to be Rome’s race.
+Its newly elected leader, former Premier Giuseppe Conte, who has been trying to heal the divisions, heavily backed Raggi and rebuffed overtures by the Democrat Party to throw its backing behind the Democrat running to be Rome’s mayor.

 The Democrats will likely need an alliance with the Movement to counter the rising popularity of right-wing forces when national elections are held.
 After national elections, alliances will be crucial in forming a government, since in Italy’s fractured political spectrum, no one party can count on any significant likelihood of governing alone.